systematic-magic/AgingPubMed/research_papers_html.rst

 		:blue:`Abstract` - mandatory - [:ref:`title case<title_case>`, in blue]

-		Research Perspective usually have free-style (research related) section headers.
+		Research Perspectives usually have free-style (research related) section headers.
 These headers should be formatted in :ref:`sentence case<sentence_case>` and can be coloured in white on blue background.

 		:wtonbl:`Abbreviations` - optional - [title case, in white on blue background]